 Closed: Mon.
-(Open if Mon. is a national holiday, and closed the following day) and during the yearend/New Year holidays (December 29 through January 3)
+(Open if Mon. is a national holiday, and closed the following weekday) and during the year-end/New Year holidays (December 29 through January 3)

-To promote the three Rs (reduce, reuse and recycle), the Center conducts classes on recycling and various programs geared toward the reduction of garbage.
+To promote the three Rs (reduce, reuse and recycle), the center conducts classes on three Rs and various programs geared toward the reduction of garbage.

-- (1) Reading area and rental of library books - (2) Classes on the environment and recycling A venue for people to enjoy learning about the three Rs, the Center holds classes two or three times per month. - (3) Flea Markets
+- (1) Reading area and rental of library books - (2) Classes on recycling

+A venue for people to enjoy learning about the three Rs, the Center holds classes two or three times per month.

+(3) Flea Markets